Know the Laws: Virginia

 You can file a petition in the county where you live, in the county where the abuser lives, or in the county where the abuse took place.
 If there is already another protective order in effect that protects you or your family or household member(s), you have the option of filing your petition in that county.*

 You can get a protective order if you have been abused by a family or household member, which is defined as:

 To read the exact terminology, please see the VA Legal Statutes page.

-In Virginia, civil protective orders generally do not cover people who are/were not family or household members.
+In Virginia, family abuse protective orders generally do not cover people who are/were not family or household members.

 However, assault, stalking, and harassment are against the law.
 If one of these crimes is being committed against you, you may want to consider calling the police.
 If criminal charges are pressed against the abuser and a warrant is issued for the abuser's arrest, a judge may be able to order him/her to stay away from you.
 You can also visit our Staying Safe page for ways to increase your safety.